kube-reporting/metering-operator/Documentation/dev/jenkins.md

 - Make changes to the repo
 - Submit a pull-request
 - Wait for the build to push the image
-- Manually install chargeback with your changes to a Kubernetes cluster to see if they work how you expect
+- Manually install metering with your changes to a Kubernetes cluster to see if they work how you expect

 This process is useful when trying to debug an issue causing the e2e deployment or tests to fail.